 Providing respected advice

-During 2013–2014, AFDO worked with the Australian Retailers Association, Australia Post and Disability Employment Australia on the development and rollout of three National Disability Employment Initiative (NDEI) projects.
+AFDO has worked with the Australian Retailers Association, Australia Post and Disability Employment Australia on the development and rollout of three National Disability Employment Initiative (NDEI) projects.

 These projects were designed to explore new ways to help people with disability get jobs.
 They included the development of a 12-month program to support retail employers hire and keep employees with disability; career development for DES clients who are currently working; and the development of an innovative Australia Post training resource.